Zup-Protocol/router-contracts/README.md

 ### Installation
 1. Clone the repository
-2. Run `yarn` to install all the dependencies.
-It will also install forge libraries.
+2. Run `yarn && forge install` to install all the packages used by the project
 3. Nothing more!
 All done ⚡️

 ### Running Tests